-- Your payout request will be rejected - the CB website will claim you sent fake referrals, and as a result you receive nothing.
+- Your payout request will be rejected – the CB website will claim you sent fake referrals, and as a result, you will receive nothing.

 Their Facebook page (now deleted) also had tons of comments from unhappy users.
 Here’s some:

 Okay, so the official CloutBucks page has 224 likes.
 The main website says otherwise.
-It claims they have well over 185,000 members, and 63,000 followers.
-With that number, you would expect the page likes to be a lot higher - in the range of 10,000-15,000 at least.
+It claims they have well over 185,000 members and 63,000 followers.
+With that number, you would expect the page likes to be much higher – in the range of 10,000-15,000 at least.

 There are various counter plugins available on the WordPress platform.
 A website owner can fake a number and make their image look better than how they are actually doing.

 The income potential is non-existent.
-Well, that's because the platform doesn't pay.
-The moment you cross a certain payment threshold, you will asked to wait for a while, and then have your request declined.
+Well, that’s because the platform doesn’t pay.
+The moment you cross a certain payment threshold, you will be asked to wait for a while and then have your request declined.

 This is how the website operates: